alinabodnar1/alinabodnar1/README.md

 ## I am Alina and I am from Ukraine :yellow_heart::blue_heart:

 ---
-> Follow your happiness and the Universe will open doors where there were only walls before :eye:
+> Follow your bliss and the Universe will open doors where there were only walls before :eye:

 <picture>